falcettijr/falcettijr/README.md

 ##  About Me  👤

-I'm Sergio Falcetti, I'm 39 years old and I currently studying to become a "Full Stack Developer".
+My name is Sergio Falcetti, I'm 39 years old and studying to become a "Full Stack Developer".
 Currently, I am focusing on learning HTML, CSS, JavaScript, PHP and SQL, and I seeking an opportunity as a developer to embark on my programming journey!

 ## Skills  🥷